-- Download and install the latest version of the SOPAS ET configuration software and the current device description files (.sdd) from the online product page for the software by following the instructions provided there: www.sick.com/ SOPAS_ET.
+- Download and install the latest version of the SOPAS ET configuration software and the current device description files (\.sdd) from the online product page for the software by following the instructions provided there: www.sick.com/ SOPAS\ET.
 In this case, select the complete option as suggested by the installation wizard.
-Administrator rights may be required on the computer to install the software. - Start program.
+Administrator rights may be required on the computer to install the software. - 2.
+Start program.
 Path: Start > Programs > SICK > SOPAS EngineeringTool > SOPAS EngineeringTool. - 3.
-Establish a connection between the software and the device via Ethernet or USB. - ✓ The connection wizard starts automatically. - 4.
+Establish a connection between the software and the device via Ethernet or USB (depending on type). - The connection wizard starts automatically. - 4.
 The following IP addresses are configured by default on the device: - IP address P1: 192.168.0.1 - Subnet mask: 255.255.255.0 - 5.
-Select the desired device from the available devices and add to the project by double-clicking. - ✓ The device appears on the left side of the window. - To open the device window, double-click on the device on the left side of the window. - 7.
-Select view of the user interface (available modes: Standard, Extended). - ✓ SOPAS ET establishes communication with the device and loads the associated device description file for the device. - 8.
-In the Wizard window, click on the Code Reading button. - ✓ The Initial Setup window appears. - 9.
-Position the code within the displayed region and following the instructions. - ✓ The effects of any parameter changes are directly visible. - ✓ The device will now continuously record images and automatically attempt to find the appropriate settings for the image and the decoder.
+Select the desired device from the available devices and add to the project by double-clicking. - The device appears in the New Project window. - 6.
+To open the device window, double-click the device in the New Project window. - The User interface selection window appears. - 7.
+Select view of the user interface (available modes: Standard, Extended). - SOPAS ET establishes communication with the device and loads the associated device description file for the device. - 8.
+In the Auto Setup window, click on the Code Reading button. - The Initial Setup window appears. - 9.
+Position the code within the displayed region and following the instructions. - The effects of any parameter changes are directly visible. - The device will now continuously record images and automatically attempt to find the appropriate settings for the image and the decoder.
 If the read is successful, these settings can be saved directly.

-Configuring the device manually
+Configuring the Lector64/65x Flex manually